ShHsLin/qTEBD/README.md

 # qTEBD

+qTEBD is the algorithm combining imaginary time evolution and fidelity maximization.
+We benchmark such algorithm on MPS and show that it can be generalized for optimizing quantum circuit.

 ## qTEBD with MPS

 The red line indicate the DMRG result. qTEBD with MPS match with DMRG with same bond dimension exactly when 2nd-order trotter gate is applied.